ibm-cloud-docs/discovery/using.md

 ```
 {: codeblock}

--  Only one query expansion list can be uploaded per collection; if a second expansion list is uploaded, it will replace the first.
+-  Only one query expansion list can be uploaded per collection; if a second expansion list is uploaded, it replaces the first.
--  All `input_terms` and `expanded_terms` should be lowercase.
-Lowercase terms will expand to uppercase.
+-  All `input_terms` and `expanded_terms` must be lowercase.
+Lowercase terms expand to uppercase.
 -  The query expansion list must be written in JSON.
 -  To disable query expansion, delete the query expansion list.
 -  Query expansion is performed on the `query` and `multiple collection query` methods.
 Query expansion is not performed on Knowledge Graph queries.